 The increase in DPO indicates that Company XYZ is taking longer to pay for its suppliers.

-A/P is a , and as such, it appears on the .
-In particular, A/P is a current liability, meaning that the amount owed is expected to be paid within the next 12 months.
+Accounts payable (A/P) is a liability which is why it appears on the balance sheet.
+More specifically, it’s a current liability which means that the amount owed is expected to be paid within the next 12 months.

-When accounts payable or DPO decrease, this is considered a use of , and as such, it reduces the company's working capital (defined as current assets minus ).
-When accounts payable or DPO go up, this is considered a source of because the company is taking longer to pay its invoices and thus not using as quickly.
+When accounts payable or DPO decrease, this is considered a use of cash which reduces the company's working capital.
+When accounts payable or DPO go up, this is considered a source of cash because the company is taking longer to pay its invoices (and is therefore not using cash as quickly).

-Accounts payable is an important in a company's working capital.
-If it's too high, the company may soon be struggling to find the to pay the bills; if it's too low, the company may be unwisely directing its toward paying the bills too soon rather than enjoying the full grace period and that in the business instead.
-Changes in the DPO indicate which way this is trending and in turn how well management is retaining .
+Accounts payable is an important factor in any company's working capital.
+If it's too high, the company may soon be struggling to find the cash to pay its bills.
+Likewise, if it's too low, the company may be unwisely directing its cash toward paying the bills too soon (rather than investing that cash in the business instead).